pragmint/open-practices/practices/clean-git-history.md

 While finding the right commit size should always be a judgement call, it may make sense to introduce some automation to ensure commit messages comply with agreed upon standards.
 [Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-An-Example-Git-Enforced-Policy#_an_example_git_enforced_policy) are one way to automate that enforcement.

-## Introspective Questions

-### Commit Message Clarity and Relevance

-* Are our commit messages providing clear and relevant context, or do they risk becoming verbose or tangential?
-* How can we ensure that our commit messages strike the right balance between providing necessary context and avoiding unnecessary clutter?

-### Collaborative Commit Practices

-* Do we have clear guidelines in place for committing changes in our collaborative environment?
-* Are we consistently following agreed-upon commit message formats, branch naming conventions, and merging strategies?

-### Educating Team Members

-* Have we effectively communicated the benefits of clean Git history practices to all team members?
-* Are our team members equipped with the necessary training and tools to navigate Git history effectively?

 ## How to Improve

 ### [Lead A Demonstration](/practices/lead-a-demonstration.md)